Your Stay at RPA

 Please also bring:

-• Comfortable loose clothing and footwear (with non-clip soles)
+- Comfortable loose clothing and footwear (with non-slip soles)

 Please do not bring your valuables with you.
 The hospital is not responsible and cannot reimburse you for lost property.